Rifqi2007c/the-index-sddm/README.md

 ## Features
 - The user will be shown with a **Capital Letter** regardless of the typed case, this is only a graphical effect
 - Last logged in user will be used as text placeholder
-- Random quotes will be fetched from the [Quotes Folder](./Quotes/)
+- Random prescript will be fetched from the [Quotes Folder](./Quotes/)
-    - The quote file selected can be changed in the [LoginForm.qml](./Components/LoginForm.qml)
+    - The prescript file selected can be changed in the [LoginForm.qml](./Components/LoginForm.qml)
-    - Every line will be read as a single quote, everything after a tilde (~) will be considered as the source of the quote and will be placed in the bottom right
+    - Every line will be read as a single prescript, everything after a tilde (~) will be considered as the source of the quote and will be placed in the bottom right

 ## Installation
 1. Copy the theme folder to `/usr/share/sddm/themes/`